brittaniemorgan/Blog-Page/README.md

-# info2180-project1
-This is Project 1 for Brittanie Morgan
+This is a static implementation of a blog page.